-- Take any other action and promulgate rules to effectuate the purpose of Chapter 132, subject to approval of the Village Board, and to make recommendations to the Village Board as to policies or local laws which in its view would advance the purposes of this Chapter.
+- Take any other action and promulgate rules to effectuate the purpose of Chapter 132, subject to the approval of the Village Board, and to make recommendations to the Village Board as to policies or local laws which in its view would advance the purposes of this Chapter.

 The Joint Center for Housing Studies was originally formed in 1959 takes up the challenge of addressing intellectual and policy issues confronting a nation experiencing widespread demographic, economic and social changes, with dramatic and far-reaching effects on cities in particular.
 Its analysis of U.S. housing policy reflects the national debate over the government’s responsibility to ensure a decent home and suitable living environment for all its citizens.

 The National Low Income Housing Coalition is dedicated solely to achieving socially just public policy that assures people with the lowest incomes in the United States have affordable and decent homes.